frederikheld/treecam/README.md

 ## Known Issues

-The RasPi Zero W would be the perfect device for this project because of it's low price and power consumption.
+The [_RasPi Zero W_](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) would be the perfect device for this project because of it's low price and power consumption.
 Unfortunately downloading the containers from the balenaCloud will most likely fail on a low-spec device like the Zero due an issue with the balenaOS watchdog.
 See the related support thread here: https://forums.balena.io/t/persistent-failed-to-download-image-due-to-connect-econnrefused-var-run-balena-engine-sock-error/114001/14

 ## Contribute

-I'd be happy to receive pull requests that add new features and services to TreeCam.
+I'd be happy to receive pull requests that add new features and services to _TreeCam_.
 For example features that upload pictures to other social media platforms or services that implement new use cases.

 Please have a look into the [issues on GitHub](https://github.com/frederikheld/treecam/issues) to see what else is planned that you could support with your skills and time.